 When it comes to ensuring great sightings of the “Big 5“ (elephant, lion, leopard, rhino and buffalo) both regions certainly deliver – and to be honest, you can’t go wrong with either.
 They’re just different.
-The other qualifying question is whether you are looking to do more than just game viewing.
+One of the important qualifying questions is whether you are looking to do more than just game viewing.
 Southern Africa offers more traditional sight-seeing and a broader diversity of activities by including Cape Town, the Garden Route or Victoria Falls for example.
-In East Africa, your time will be spent exclusively on safari – with a possible beach add on for variety.
+In East Africa, your time will be spent exclusively on safari – with a possible beach add on along the Kenya coast or Zanzibar.

 Southern Africa features a greater diversity of landscapes.
-While Kruger National Park in South Africa offers classic bushveld scenery, there’s also the wetlands of St Lucia, where you’ll find hippos, crocodiles and flamingos; in Botswana, there’s the vibrant life of the Okavango Delta; the semi-arid Kalahari Desert extends from Botswana into Namibia and South Africa offering stunning landscapes and wildlife.
-Namibia has the desolate but beautiful Skeleton Coast as well as the Namib Desert, and in between Zambia and Zimbabwe, there’s the awe-inspiring and majestic Victoria Falls, one of the seven natural wonders of the world and the Zambezi Valley through which flows the mighty Zambezi River.
+While Kruger National Park in South Africa offers classic bushveld scenery, there’s also the wetlands of St Lucia, where you’ll find hippos, crocodiles and flamingos; in Botswana, there’s the vibrant life of the Okavango Delta; the semi-arid Kalahari Desert extends from Botswana into Namibia and South Africa, offering stunning landscapes and wildlife.
+Namibia features the desolate, but beautiful Skeleton Coast as well as the Namib Desert.
+Forming a border between Zambia and Zimbabwe, is the awe-inspiring and majestic Victoria Falls, one of the seven natural wonders of the world as well as the Zambezi Valley, through which flows the mighty Zambezi River.